martinKindall/simple_static_content_server/README.md

 - This project runs in eu-central-1.
 - Make sure you are logged in with your aws cli, either with your sso account or with a valid aws profile.
-- Generate a .pem file in eu-central-1 for EC2 instances.
+- Generate a .pem file in your prefered region for EC2 instances.
-- Modify __infra/main.tf__ and replace the __profile__ name with your profile, and the pem key name for your pem key.
+- Modify __infra/terraform.tfvars__ according to your preferences.

 Run terraform: